system76/tech-docs/src/models/oryp9/repairs.md

 ## Replacing an M.2/NVMe SSD:

 This model supports up to two M.2 SSDs.
 Both M.2 slots are size 2280.
 Both slots support PCIe NVMe Generation 4 only.
+The slots are backwards-compatible with PCIe NVMe Generation 3 drives, but the slots do not support SATA.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 10 minutes